IMSDcrueoft/LoxFlux/README.md

 The `@object` module provides utilities for type checking and object introspection.
 These functions are essential for determining the nature of values and ensuring type safety in dynamic environments.

 - **Type Checking**:
-  - `instanceOf`: Checks if an object is an instance of a specific class.
   - `isClass`: Determines whether a value is a class.
   - `isObject`: Verifies if a value is an object.
   - `isArray`: Verifies if a value is an array|typedArray.